adcirc/adcirc/README.md

     4. APES Pamlico Sound example (serial and parallel)

 The CI server is controlled via the ```circle.yml``` file found in the root directory.
 It contains the instructions to prepare the build server.
 The actual test criteria is maintained directly in the test suite repository.
 Keeping the repositories separate is important so that the code repository does not become bloated.

-This suite sound be expanded in the future to include 3D, SWAN, XDMF, and other model features not currently exercised by this test suite.
-The ```gcov``` tool can be used to test for coverage of the test suite.

 ### General Policies